 It was sheer madness.
 Absolute abject craziness personified.

-A team had been formed of fifteen people but except for three people in it rest all had very little to say or do.
-Which left me with only one option- to sleep only for three hours a day.
+A team had been formed of fifteen people but except for three people in it, rest all had very little to say or do.
+Which left me with only one option- to manage with a daily sleep three hours (at max).

 “We have been giving advertisements in these Noida and Greater Noida plus plus.
-They take only five hundred rupees from us for this.
-We are happy with it,” not one but almost all possible businessmen we approached replied.
+They take only five hundred rupees from us for a large ad print.
+We are happy with them,” not one but almost all possible businessmen we approached replied.